nicosuave/buenavista/README.md

 ## SQLMesh Metric Layer Support

-This branch adds support for querying the SQLMesh semantic layer.
+This branch adds support for querying a SQLMesh metric layer and a demo with duckdb and a sample project.

 By default, SQLMesh config will be pulled from `./sqlmesh`, a sample SQLMesh project with some basic (contrived) metric definitions.

 You might need to run `sqlmesh plan` to create the necessary tables.

-Next, start the server pointed at that same duckdb file: `python3 -m buenavista.examples.duckdb_postgres db.db`.
+To expose a pg server, start the server pointed at that same duckdb file: `python3 -m buenavista.examples.duckdb_postgres db.db`.

-You should be able to connect to a server over the psql protocol and issue queries
+You should be able to connect to a server over the pg protocol and issue queries

 ```
 nico=> SELECT